iulicaldarescu/Quizz-App/README.md

+Please use
+test@test.com with Test123 as password for user use and admin@admin.com with Admin as password for admin use

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.